Interested in a career in policing with the Royal Newfoundland Constabulary?

 To date 271 police officers have graduated from the program, all of whom have been hired by the RNC.

-Recruiting takes place once a year beginning in September with applications due in November.
-The RNC recruitment drive for the Class of 2016 - 2017 closed on November 13, 2015.
-The next application intake will begin in the Fall 2016 for the September 2017 class.
+Recruiting takes place once a year beginning in September with applications due mid-November.
+The RNC recruitment drive for the Class of 2017 - 2018 closed in November.
+The next application intake will begin in the Fall 2017 for the September 2018 class.

-Information sessions for the class of 2017 - 2018 will begin on Sept 12, 2016 and take place across the province.
+Information sessions for the class of 2018 - 2019 will begin in September 2017 and take place across the province.
 You do not need to be a MUN student to attend recruitment sessions, these are public information sessions that provide a detailed overview of the application process, program pre-requisites, the selection process and the one-year training program.

 Additional information on the RNC recruitment drive is posted on the RNC website and the RNC Facebook page.
 For further information you can contact the RNC Recruitment Office at (709)-729-8729 or email them at firstname.lastname@example.org.